leestott/IrisData/README.md

 - The demo program uses 1-of-N label encoding, so setosa = (1,0,0) and versicolor = (0,1,0) and virginica = (0,0,1).
 The goal is to predict species from sepal and petal length and width.

 - The 150-item dataset has 50 setosa items, followed by 50 versicolor, followed by 50 virginica.
-Before writing the demo program, I created a 120-item file of training data (using the first 30 of each species) and a 30-item file of test data (the leftover 10 of each species).
+Before writing the demo program, There is a 120-item file of training data (using the first 30 of each species) and a 30-item file of test data (the leftover 10 of each species).

 - The demo program creates a simple neural network with four input nodes (one for each feature), five hidden processing nodes (the number of hidden nodes is a free parameter and must be determined by trial and error), and three output nodes (corresponding to encoded species).
 The demo loaded the training and test data into two matrices.